The Conservative Party says excluding Patrick Brown was the right thing to do

 But Ms Goodwin, the whistleblower, noted in a statement issued by her attorney on Thursday that Mr Brown had told her that he “may (she) work for a company as a consultant, and then that company (he) is asking him to voluntarily participate in the campaign”.

-Goodwin added that Mr Brown personally linked him to a third party for this purpose, saying: “I trusted him, but over time I became more and more concerned about this arrangement and suspected it was wrong.”
+Goodwin added that Mr Brown personally linked him to a third party for this purpose, saying: “I trusted him, but over time I became more and more concerned about this arrangement and I thought it was a mistake.”

 In the email on Friday, Mr Brody confirmed that Mr Brown’s campaign had had several opportunities to respond to the allegations last week, but that its final version “did not address our concerns about abuse”.